Your Top 15 Questions About Writing to the Child You Sponsor, Answered

 Have you ever wondered when and where your sponsored child writes their letters to you?
 Why their letters can sound repetitive?
 Or what kind of information they like to hear from you?

-We’ve compiled 15 of your top letter writing questions into a handy guide that also walks you through what it takes to get your precious words to the country where your sponsored child lives.
+We’ve compiled 15 of your top questions into this handy guide.
+We’ll also walk you through how your precious words end up in the hands of the child you sponsor.

 1) What should I write about?

-Letter writing is such a precious part of the journey when you sponsor a child, but sometimes it’s hard to know where to begin.
-We hear regularly from you asking for letter writing tips, so we caught up with an expert on the matter.
-Every month, Glenda, a tutor from Siguatepeque in Honduras helps handout letters.
-She suggests:
+Writing – either through our convenient App, myCompassion or via a traditional letter – is such a precious part of the journey when you sponsor a child.
+But sometimes it’s hard to know where to begin.
+We hear you regularly asking for tips, so we caught up with an expert on the matter:

-“Children know by heart their sponsors’ name and the country that they’re from.
-When the sponsors include pictures or postcards that represents their country, then that helps children to create a picture in their minds of the place where their sponsors lives,”
+“Children know by heart their sponsors’ name and the country they’re from.
+When the sponsors include pictures or postcards that represent their country, then that helps children to create a picture in their minds of the place where their sponsor lives.”

 2) Should I write online or handwrite my letters?

-The important thing is to send your message.
+If you prefer to write by hand, that’s absolutely fine – the important thing is to send a message.
 Even a few lines can make an incredible difference.

-“Children including me, we feel happy when our sponsor writes letters to us because it lets us know that they care about us and they also love us.
-I encourage those who don’t write to their children, I encourage them to write to them because they also want to feel special,” 14-year-old Joan, Uganda.
+“We feel happy when our sponsor writes to us because it lets us know that they care about us and they also love us.
+I encourage those who don’t write to their children, I encourage them to write because they also want to feel special,” says 14-year-old Joan, from Uganda.

-3) Who do I send my letter to?
+3) How do I send a handwritten letter?

 If you’ve chosen to handwrite your letter, you’ll need to post it to our office.
-You can use one of our freepost envelopes or write the phrase ‘FREEPOST COMPASSION UK’ all in upper case on an envelope and post it to us with nothing else written on the envelope, this also doesn’t require a postage stamp.
+You can use one of our freepost envelopes or write the phrase ‘FREEPOST COMPASSION UK’ all in upper case on an envelope and post it to us with nothing else written on the envelope., tThis also doesn’t require a postage stamp.

-PRO TIP: Before posting your letter make sure you’ve included yours and your child’s reference number on any of your own stationary, any paper gifts or cards.
+PRO TIP: Before posting your letter, make sure you’ve included yours and your child’s reference number on any of your own stationary, paper gifts or cards.

-4) How can I help my letter get to my child as quickly as possible?
+4) How can I help my message get to the child I sponsor as quickly as possible?

-Along with your letter you can also send paper-based items like photos, stickers, postcards and small magazines.
-These items will be packaged separately and sent to the country where your sponsored child lives.
+Along with written encouragements, you can also send paper-based items like photos, stickers, postcards and small magazines.
+These items will be packaged separately and sent to the country where the child you sponsor lives.

 Items need to be completely paper-based as we mail them as a ‘document only’ shipment.
-This is because it clears customs quicker and with a minimum of assessed duties and taxes.
+This is because these clear customs quicker and with minimum tax/duties.

 sorting sponsor letters

-As well as translation, every letter is checked to ensure it doesn’t contain anything inappropriate, like personal addresses, phone numbers, Facebook accounts or any words or phrases that could be culturally insensitive.
-This is to keep both you and your sponsored child safe.
+As well as translation, every letter is checked to ensure it doesn’t contain anything inappropriate, like personal addresses, phone numbers, social media accounts or any words or phrases that could be culturally insensitive.
+This is to keep both you and the child you sponsor safe.

-7) How does my letter reach my child?
+7) How does my message reach the child I sponsor?

-Your letters are then printed and packed with other letters for children who attend the Compassion project.
-They are later grouped into clusters of about 12-14 Compassion projects close together and packaged, before being put into a protective bag and sealed.
+Once your message has been sent to the national office in the country where the child lives, it is printed and packed with other messages for children who attend Compassion projects there.
+They’re later grouped into clusters of about 12-14 Compassion projects situated close together before being put into a protective bag and sealed.

 packing sponsor letters

-A professional courier service picks up these packages from the office and delivers them to the collation centres.
-Then, the representatives from the individual church-driven project makes their journey to pick them up.
+A professional courier service picks up these packages from the country office and delivers them to the collation centres.
+Then, the representatives from the individual church-driven project will make their journey to pick them up.

-8) Why do my letters still take a long time to arrive?
+8) Why do my messages still take a long time to arrive?

-How often letters are collected from the collation centre depends on the volume of letters and how difficult it is to travel to pick them up.
-For some rural projects, collecting and dropping off letters is an epic journey.
+How often messages are collected from the collation centre depends on the volume of letters and how difficult it is to travel to pick them up.
+For some rural projects, collecting and dropping them off is an epic journey.

-Typically, letters will be collected every month but for some project like Dove Child Development Centre in Ghana they receive so many letters, Lorlor, a social worker makes a trip to collect letters from their collation point in Adidome every week.
+Typically, messages will be collected every month; however, some projects, like Dove Child Development Centre in Ghana, receive so many letters that this happens every week.

 delivering letters in Ghana